vladsavelyev/wdl-workflows/README.md

 Cromwell takes 2 configuration files on input: `cromwell.conf` and `options.json`.
 We provide templates for both files, which are suitable for running workflows using [Google Cloud Life Sciences](https://cromwell.readthedocs.io/en/stable/tutorials/PipelinesApi101/) (previously known as PAPI - Pipelines API).

-*Important*: Google Cloud Life Sciences doesn't yet work in the Australian cloud region, so you will have to stick to US regions like `us-central1`.
-Thus, use buckets also created in the same US region.
-Don't move large files like BAM files between the continents: copying 100G will cost $15.

 To run Cromwell, first edit `cromwell.template.conf` to replace the following values in angle brackets:

 * `<project>`: the Google Cloud project name
 * `<bucket>`: a Google Cloud Storage bucket name to store executions
 * (optional) `<mysql-password>`: MySQL password for a locally running MySQL server that will be used to track Cromwell executions in order to allow restarts of incomplete runs.
 You can comment out the entire `database` section if you don't need that functionality.

+**Important**: Make sure to schedule your VM workers in a region that's colocated with your data buckets, to avoid incurring high network egress costs.
+Don't move large files like BAMs between continents: copying 1 TB of data from the US to Australia costs 190 USD.
+Adjust the `default-zones` attribute in the template if necessary.

 Also edit `options.template.json`: